graalvm/native-build-tools/blog-post.md

 We are looking forwards to hearing about your experiences and/or potential issues.
 Contributions are also very welcome.

-Project repository is available at [github.com/graalvm/native-build-tools](https://github.com/graalvm/native-build-tools/).
+The project repository is available at [github.com/graalvm/native-build-tools](https://github.com/graalvm/native-build-tools/).

-## Future goals
+## Future Goals
 Our next big focus is on creating standardized configuration for big libraries which would automatically be added when necessary, so that development for *Native Image* feels more frictionless.
 We intend to follow up with patches and PRs for original libraries, working closely with the community in order to bring first party support to most of the ecosystem.